Flexible-fuel vehicles in the United States: Fuel economy

+Notes: (1) Estimates assumes 45% highway driving, 55% city driving, and 15,000 annual miles.
+(2) Average U.S. prices: $2.82/gallon for gasoline, and $2.42/gallon for E85 fuel.
+E85 prices vary widely by region.
+As of early November 2010 the minimum price was $2.02/gallon in Illinois and the maximum price was $2.99/gallon in New York.
+(3) Direct carbon footprint only and does not account for any potential indirect land use change impacts of biofuels.

 Pollution

 The demand for ethanol fuel produced from field corn in the United States was stimulated by the discovery in the late 90s that methyl tertiary butyl ether (MTBE), an oxygenate additive in gasoline, was contaminating groundwater.
 Due to the risks of widespread and costly litigation, and because MTBE use in gasoline was banned in almost 20 states by 2006, the substitution of MTBE opened a new market for ethanol fuel.
 This shift also contributed to a sharp increase in the production and sale of E85 flex vehicles since 2002.
 Ethanol also replaces toxic, air-polluting substances such as benzene, toluene, and xylene.
 Numerous states require certain ethanol blends to reduce air pollution.
 Ethanol produces about 34% less air pollution than gasoline on average.

 As of 2016, ethanol blends in the U.S. reduce emissions of carbon dioxide by about 40 million tons per year.
 During its entire life cycle, "from field to wheel," ethanol reduces emissions by about 34 percent.
 Second-generation cellulosic ethanol is even more efficient.
 A plant built by DuPont in Iowa achieves emission reductions of 90%.